abtpst/WordVectors/README.md

 The python interpreter for this project should point to the conda virtual environment we created above.
 Note that we can use this environment for `doc2vec` as well.

 #### 6. Now you are ready to run the scripts

+The `src` folder contains the packages for exploring `Word2Vec` and `Doc2Vec`.
+The respective Readme files with instructions are also provided.